The Bachelor (Australian TV series)

-The Bachelor Australia is a reality television adaptation of the U.S. series of the same name.
+The Bachelor Australia is a reality television adaptation of the American series of the same name.
 The series, hosted by Osher Günsberg, first premiered on Network 10 on 8 September 2013.
 Its success resulted in spin-offs The Bachelorette Australia and Bachelor in Paradise Australia.

 It was announced in November 2015 that unlike seasons 1–3 which were produced by Shine Australia, seasons 4–present would be produced by Warner Bros.
 International Television Production.

 In May 2023, it was announced that season 11 would commence filming in Melbourne in July 2023 and in November 2023, it was announced that it would premiere on 3 December 2023.
 In May 2024, Ten announced the series was cancelled.

 Premise

 The series focuses on a single bachelor and a pool of romantic interests.
 The conflicts in the series, both internal and external, stem from the elimination-style format of the show.
 Early in the season, the bachelor goes on large group dates with the women, with the majority of women eliminated during rose ceremonies.
 As the season progresses, women are also eliminated on single dates, elimination two-on-one dates and in cocktail parties.
 The process culminates with hometown visits to the families of the final four women, overnight dates, should they choose to accept, at exotic locations with the final three women, and interaction with the bachelor's family with the final two women.
 In some cases, the bachelor proposes to his final selection.

 All seasons of the show have been heterosexual-centric (a male seeking a female partner), however, a bisexual edition of sister series, The Bachelorette has set a precedent that The Bachelor may include editions of the show that focus on different sexual orientations.